mrakharatha/mrakharatha/README.md

 <h3>👨🏻‍💻 About Me:</h3>

-My name is mohammad reza and I'm a Software Engineer who is very interested in learning.
-Currently, I'm trying to do my best in asp.net core , I love creating stuff to help other people.
+My name is mohammad reza and I'm a Software Engineer .
+Currently, I'm trying to do my best in asp.net core

 <h3 align="left">📫 How to reach me:</h3>